FutureDropout/HapticMotorDrive/README.md

 The link to completely install python can be found by clicking <a href="https://learn.adafruit.com/adafruit-drv2605-haptic-controller-breakout/python-circuitpython"> HERE </a>.

-Type in this code to build the circuitpython tools package
+This code is to build the circuitpython tools package:

 ```
 python3 -m venv .env